microsoft/PartnerResources/LearningPlanResources/Business Applications/Customer Data Platform/Engagement Insights.md

 # Learning Plan Resources for Dynamics 365 Customer Insights

-Dynamics 365 Customer Insights...
+**Engagement insights**

-Below you will find content to assist in upskilling on Dynamics 365 Customer Insights.
+Below you will find content to assist in upskilling on Dynamics 365 Customer Insights - *Engagement insights*.
 Content is broken down as follows:

 * Fundamentals, Associate, Expert, Specialist: content categorized in increase levels of complexity
 * Certifications:  relevant Microsoft exams or certifications
 * Community resources:  user groups, events, blogs

-Additionally, some content may be mared with one or more icons:
+Additionally, some content may be marked with one or more icons:

 * '$' to indicate paid content
 * '3rd Party' to indicate 3rd party content (not created by Microsoft)